Four Years Undetected: The IoT Security Lessons from Raptor Train

 Conduct a Risk Analysis of All Connected Devices

 A risk analysis is crucial for defending IoT devices.
 Not every device will have the same impact on the rest of the enterprise if it’s compromised, nor will every vulnerability result in a device takeover.
-Conducting a risk analysis to understand the the real possibility of a vulnerability being exploited and used to compromise systems based on specific context will ensure that limited resources are deployed accurately.
+Conducting a risk analysis to understand the real possibility of a vulnerability being exploited and used to compromise systems based on specific contexts will ensure that limited resources are deployed accurately.

 Performing this risk analysis on each connected IoT landscape ensures that security teams apply the most comprehensive security to the devices with the largest potential impact should they be compromised.
 This ultimately results in better security through a more efficient allocation of security resources.